aaronsaray/aaronsaray.com/cv.md

 Foundations of Customer Service *NorthEast Wisconsin Technical College (2002)*

 ### Work Experience
+**Talimer.
+Milwaukee, WI (1/20 - present)**
+*Chief Technology Officer*
+Freelancer's first is the Talimer motto.
+As the CTO, I work with marketing, strategy and operations to develop technology to support our unique process and vision.

 **More Better Faster.
 Milwaukee, WI (10/18 - present)**
 *Owner, Programmer, Consultant*